POLICIES & PROCEDURES

 While we do our best to supervise all activity, Paws and Paw-Paws cannot prevent injuries and accidents 100%.
 While accidents and injuries can occur at any time, there is a greater risk of an accident or injury if a dog participates in group play.
 Our group play is well staffed and our playroom supervisors are trained, but they are working with live animals that can be unpredictable.
 Dogs can sometimes receive puncture wounds or cuts, scratches, broken nails, sore paw pads, sprains or other injuries in group play.
 You need to be sure that you are comfortable with this prior to choosing group play for your dog.
 Also, it is important to check over your dog after they have participated in group play, boarding or grooming.
 While our staff checks over all dogs at least daily, punctures and cuts can sometimes be missed and can sometimes happen without our staff’s awareness.
 Even a small cut or puncture can become infected or cause more serious issues if not cleaned and properly cared for.
 It is your responsibility to closely check your dog for any injuries and to ensure that they receive the proper care.

-PPPD welcomes volunteers to join us as part of our weekly calendar.
-Volunteers are not employed by PPPD and are not covered by insurance.
+PPPD welcomes senior citizens to join us as part of our weekly calendar.
+Cuddle Buddies are not employed by PPPD and are not covered by insurance.

 PPPD is an equal opportunity employer and does not discriminate based on age, race, religion or sex.